Capture of Montauban: 1914

 The XIV Reserve Corps (Generalleutnant Hermann von Stein) attacked on 28 September, with the 26th Reserve Division and the 28th Reserve Division along the Roman road from Bapaume to Albert and Amiens, intending to reach the Ancre and then continue westwards along the Somme valley.
 The 28th Reserve Division advanced through Mametz close to Fricourt against scattered resistance from French infantry and cavalry.
-On 29 September, French counter-attacks at Fricourt almost succeeded and the German infantry were ordered to hold the village regardless of casualties and the French defence of Maricourt was equally effective.
+On 29 September, French counter-attacks at Fricourt almost succeeded; the German infantry were ordered to hold the village regardless of casualties and the French defence of Maricourt was equally effective.
 A lull followed and in October, both sides began to improve the ditches and shallow scrapes dug when the German advance had ended.

 In November 1914, the 28th Reserve Division was instructed to improve the fortifications in the divisional area, which included Montauban.
-Chalk spoil from digging was to be disguised by soil or turf, communication trenches should be deepened to 1.7 m, trenches were to be lined by bricks and overhead cover of dug outs and machine-gun nests was to be made thicker; sanitary conditions in the trenches were to be improved and trench junctions signposted.
+Chalk spoil from digging was to be disguised by soil or turf, communication trenches should be deepened to 1.7 m, trenches were to be lined by bricks and the overhead cover of dugouts and machine-gun nests was to be made thicker; sanitary conditions in the trenches were to be improved and trench junctions signposted.
 Units were to clarify their boundaries and survey the areas into which they could fire without endangering neighbouring units.
-Listening posts were to be equipped with bell-pulls for warnings and linked by deeper communication trenches.
-Obstacles of barbed wire up to 1 m high, fencing and knife rests were to be kept ready, to keep French patrols out of the trenches.
+Listening posts were to be equipped with bell pulls for warnings and linked by deeper communication trenches.
+Obstacles of barbed wire up to 1 m high, fencing and knife rests were to be kept ready to keep French patrols out of the trenches.
 Attacks from 17 to 21 December by the 53rd Division were defeated, despite a chronic shortage of artillery ammunition, which led many appeals for fire support to go unanswered.
 On 21 December, artillery-fire was available to repulse an attack on the village, in which 1,200 French troops were captured and many more killed; a local truce was observed for the French to recover their wounded and dead but on Christmas Day there was no truce in the area.